Murder of Michaela McAreavey: Aftermath

-Following the verdict, the Mauritian government issued a statement: "The government and the people of Mauritius understand and continue to share the grief and agony of the Harte and McAreavey families, the Government is considering all options concerning further action in this matter, with a view to bringing the perpetrators of this heinous crime to justice."
+Following the verdict, the Mauritian government issued a statement saying that "The government and the people of Mauritius understand and continue to share the grief and agony of the Harte and McAreavey families, the Government is considering all options concerning further action in this matter, with a view to bringing the perpetrators of this heinous crime to justice."

-Some Irish people started an internet campaign calling for a boycott of the Mauritian tourism sector, one of the main pillars of the island's economy.
-Irish politician Seán Kelly supported the campaign by saying: "No justice for Michaela McAreavey in Mauritius.
+An online campaign calling for a boycott of the Mauritian tourism sector, one of the island's main industries, was launched by some Irish people.
+Irish politician Seán Kelly supported the campaign, stating: "No justice for Michaela McAreavey in Mauritius.
 It is a massive indictment of Mauritius authorities’ incompetence.
 No Irish should visit Mauritius yet until justice is done."
-Calls for a boycott intensified following the events of 15 July 2012.
+Calls for a boycott intensified after events on 15 July 2012.

-On 15 July 2012, a new Mauritian newspaper, the Sunday Times, published "Exclusive" photographs of the hotel room crime scene, including images of McAreavey's body.
-A spokesperson for the Harte and McAreavey families said: "As the families struggle to come [to terms] with the result from the trial - this action by the newspaper is not only insensitive to their grief, but marks another low in the treatment of John, the two families and the dignity of Michaela".
+On that date, the Mauritian newspaper the Sunday Times published "exclusive" photographs of the crime scene, including images of McAreavey's body.
+A spokesperson for the Harte and McAreavey families described the publication as "insensitive to their grief" and "another low in the treatment of John, the two families and the dignity of Michaela".

-Reacting to the publication, Taoiseach Enda Kenny stated: "On behalf of the people of Ireland, the Government will be lodging a formal complaint in the strongest possible terms, with the government of Mauritius".
-The McAreavey family lawyer in Mauritius, Dick Ng Sui Wa, called for the perpetrator to be arrested and asked for a full inquiry from the Commission of Police in Mauritius.
+Reacting to the publication, Taoiseach Enda Kenny said that the Irish Government would lodge a formal complaint "in the strongest possible terms" with the government of Mauritius.
+The McAreavey family's lawyer in Mauritius, Dick Ng Sui Wa, called for the perpetrator to be arrested and requested a full inquiry from the Commissioner of Police.
 Mauritian police launched an inquiry into how the newspaper published the photographs.
-Police officers raided the offices of the newspaper on the morning of 16 July 2012, but found no photographs.
+Police officers raided the offices of the newspaper on the morning of 16 July 2012 but found no photographs.
 On 18 July 2012, the newspaper's editor and director general, Imran Hosany, was arrested.
-Later that day, he appeared in court charged with facts related to the publication of the photographs, and was released on bail.
-The Press Employees Union in Mauritius (USEP) issued a statement in support of Hosany: "Both the local press and international news agencies regularly show pictures of murder, bloodied demonstrators, corpses of people killed or injured in conflict areas, among others, The USEP considers that the treatment suffered by the editor of the Sunday Times in the hands of the Mauritius Police is disproportionate to the offences charged."
+He appeared in court later that day charged in connection with the publication of the photographs and was released on bail.
+The Press Employees Union in Mauritius (USEP) issued a statement supporting Hosany, arguing that "Both the local press and international news agencies regularly show pictures of murder, bloodied demonstrators, corpses of people killed or injured in conflict areas, among others, The USEP considers that the treatment suffered by the editor of the Sunday Times in the hands of the Mauritius Police is disproportionate to the offences charged."